Our Writers

 For Stage

-RSVP A full-length comedy about a garden party from hell.
+RSVP, a full-length comedy about a garden party from hell.
 Performances include Faversham, Kent and Inglewood, Canada.

-A Christmas Carol - A Ghost Story An adaptation of the Dickens short story written for Kent Coast Theatre.
+A Christmas Carol - A Ghost Story, an adaptation of the Dickens short story written for Kent Coast Theatre.

-Guns & Roses A one-act play about a hairdresser on the edge.
+Guns & Roses, a one-act play about a hairdresser on the edge.

-Be Kind Short play - Garlinge Theatre
+Be Kind, a short play - Garlinge Theatre

 For Broadcast